Fijishi-Enterprises/RS-Cross-Power-System/README.md

 ## API

 Since day one, GridCal was meant to be used as a library as much as it was meant to be used from the user interface.
-Following, we include some usage examples, but feel free to check the [documentation](https://gridcal.readthedocs.io) out where you will find a complete description of the theory, the models and the objects.
+Following, we include some usage examples.
+Feel free to check the [documentation](https://gridcal.readthedocs.io) out where you will find a complete description of the theory, the models and the objects.

 ### Understanding the program structure